-3. Avoid the swanky restaurants onboard the ship.
+Avoid the swanky restaurants onboard the ship.
 Dinners cost an extra $25 and up for this extravagant dining experience.
-The wonderful meals in the main dining room, lido buffet, and room service are already included in the cost of the cruise.
+The wonderful meals in the main dining room and room service are already included in the cost of the cruise.

-4. Don’t be tempted to turn on the cell phone unless it’s on airplane mode.
-Messages and emails that automatically download show up on the next bill in the form of hidden charges: international data roaming, marine charges, satellite fees, etc. Turning on the phone for a few seconds to check the time or take a photo can cost hundreds of dollars.
+Don’t be tempted to turn on the cell phone unless it’s on airplane mode.
+Messages and emails that automatically download will show up on the next bill in the form of hidden charges.
+This includes international data roaming, marine charges, satellite fees, etc. Turning on the phone for a few seconds to check the time or take a photo can cost hundreds of dollars.

-10. If you’re thinking of buying anything onboard – clothes, duty free items, a massage, Internet minutes, wait until later in the cruise when prices might drop.
-Try to remember to bring all toiletries you need with you or you’ll pay higher prices at the stores on the ship.
+If you’re thinking of buying anything onboard – clothes, duty free items, a massage, Internet minutes, wait until later in the cruise when prices might drop.
+Remember to bring all toiletries you need with you or you’ll pay higher prices at the stores on the ship.